 Domestic violence is a difficult and complex issue, both for society and for those doing harm.
 Catchy phrases and slogans don’t help anyone change.
 There has to be more depth.
 We try to make every word we write and every action we take to be genuinely meaningful and helpful for those seeking help.
 We wanted our logo to carry the same depth of meaning as our guiding principles.

 Aqua is the color of healing, which is how permanent change happens.
-The circle represents the strength of the community we build around men who engage with us.
+The circle represents the strength of the community we build around those who engage with us.
 The triangular “A” represents the Christian trinity of our foundation.
 The flame inside the “A” puts a special emphasis on the Holy Spirit that refines us and transforms us when we allow it to.
 The outline of the “A” creates an upward pointing arrow, giving credit for anything we achieve to the one who deserves it: God.

 I admit that I was never one who got excited about a logo.
 I care more about the values and substance of an organization than its cleverly designed icon.
-While our logo will not change lives, I hope it becomes a recognizable symbol of hope for men seeking this life-changing transformation.
+While our logo will not change lives, I hope it becomes a recognizable symbol of hope for individuals seeking this life-changing transformation.
 I’m inspired by what Ryan created.
 More importantly, I’m inspired by what the Ananias Foundation is creating to heal those who cause harm, change their lives, restore relationships, and stop domestic violence.
 I hope you are, too.